 I've had a long and varied career.
 Almost all of it involving programming of one sort or another and, for a large part of my career, planning some spectacular projects.
-It's now late October 2019 and all of that is about to come to an end.
+It's now late October 2019 and all of that has come to an end.

 A lot of my career has been spent working closely with CEO's, directors and company owners.
 It's a very privileged position to get in to and it carries a certain amount of risk.
 Luckily, I've generally found that these very important people are just people and, more importantly, people who want the best for their respective businesses.
 Anyone who helps with that goal is alright by them.

 Sadly, one of the dangers you cannot account for is a change 'at the top'.
 Being close to the upper echelon of an organisation means that, when that upper echelon is overthrown, your position becomes precarious.
 New broom doesn't always discriminate what it brushes away.
 Well, that's life.